Is Depression Hereditary Or Inherited?

 It can be important to remember that while neurochemistry may not play the role that was initially theorized, it can affect many physical and emotional functions, such as sleep, behavior patterns, memory formation and recollection, appetite, mood, cognitive processes, pleasure, stress responses, arousal, and brain development.

-Biological vs. environmental factors
+Is depression hereditary: Biological and family genetics vs. environmental factors

 Biological factors, such as genetics, brain function, and neurochemistry, likely play a significant role in whether a person develops depression.
 However, environmental factors like your personal history, current circumstances, and level of emotional support can also substantially impact depression prevalence.
 While researchers don't know precisely how much biological and environmental factors affect depression development, both are often involved.